RaghavendraGKulkarni/Learning-with-Noisy-Graph-Labels-Competition-IJCNN_2025/README.md

 ## Approach:

 1. We first make use of custom GINConv model to generate Graph Embeddings for the training and testing graphs.
+We use a Gated Attention network to combine the node embeddings into graph embeddings.

 2. Then we initialize a classifier model and append it with a transition matrix.